Prairie College: History

+In 2026, the Legislative Assembly of Alberta passed the Prairie Bible Institute Amendment Act, 2026 (Bill Pr2).
+The bill received royal assent on May 14, 2026.
+The amendment updates the institute’s original 1946 incorporating statute to authorize Prairie Bible Institute (operating as Prairie College) to grant baccalaureate, master’s, and doctoral degrees in programs approved under Alberta’s Post-secondary Learning Act, in addition to divinity degrees, and to award institutionally approved diplomas and certificates.

 Ventures initiated by Prairie were the Prairie Sunday School Mission, established in 1929, which was subsequently reorganized as the Alberta branch of the Canadian Sunday School Mission - later renamed as One Hope Canada.
 In 1933, at the invitation of Peace River area residents, Prairie College graduate Walter W. McNaughton traveled from Viking, Alberta, to Peace River country to establish the Peace River Bible Institute, now located at Sexsmith, near the city of Grande Prairie.
 By the 1940s, Prairie had founded three general education Christian schools on its Three Hills campus: Prairie Elementary, Prairie Junior High, and Prairie High School.
 In 2004 these schools were amalgamated as Prairie Christian Academy (PCA) and began to operate independently from the Bible Institute.
 PCA now exists as one of Alberta's alternative schools under the local public school division.

 Another outgrowth of the school was its own campus church, The Prairie Tabernacle Congregation.
 This fellowship met for more than fifty years in a cavernous auditorium seating 4,300.
 Remodeled and renamed in 1985, the Maxwell Memorial Tabernacle was Canada's largest religious auditorium.
 In 2005, the building was demolished so that a new multipurpose facility, The Maxwell Centre, could be built to house administrative offices and classrooms for Prairie College.
 As for Prairie Tabernacle Congregation, the fellowship initially moved its meeting place to the local Christian Academy and subsequently migrated to other facilities on the college campus.
 In January 2020, a new Prairie Tabernacle was officially opened for the congregation.
 This modern facility contains 17,000 square feet and is located on Highway 583 adjacent to the Prairie Christian Academy.
 It stands about 5 blocks east of the Prairie College campus.

 Prairie was one of the first Bible training institutes in Western Canada.
 Alumni were influential in the promotion of evangelical churches, especially congregations of the Christian and Missionary Alliance and the Evangelical Free Church.
 These, along with other evangelical churches, employed graduates of Prairie and other rural Bible schools until they were able to establish their own denominational colleges and seminaries with campuses in urban and metropolitan areas of western Canada.
 Since its academic arrangements with Taylor Seminary were finalized in 2019 Prairie College has been endorsed as a partner school of the Alberta Baptist Association, a regional district of the North American Baptist Conference.

 Prairie College now represents one of the most denominationally diversified theological faculties in the Council for Christian Colleges and Universities CCCU, with an Anglican priest, a graduate from Westminster Theological Seminary, a Wesleyan, an Anabaptist former pastor, and several nondenominational professors.